zalenix/portaldocs/portal-sdk/generated/top-extensions-alerting.md

 1. Performance
 1. [Client error](#client-error)

-The Framework also provides an infrastructure that each extension can configure to send alerts.
+The Framework also provides an infrastructure so that teams can configure alerts to send for each extension.
 Each area of the infrastructure is separate, so that the Framework can allow various levels of custom configuration.
 Specified sets of conditions are met previous to meeting or exceeding the  alert threshold.
 The alert areas are as follows.

 1. Create